dlepke/Deanna-Wilson-Ray/docs/UsingSSHWithGit/forkandclone.md

 ![](../../assets/images/github_sample_repo.png)

 ## Step 2: Fork the repository
-1. Select the Fork button in the top right corner of the page.
+a.
+Select the Fork button in the top right corner of the page.

 ![](../../assets/images/github_fork.png)

-2. If you have multiple destinations available on GitHub, you will be asked where to fork the repository.
+b.
+If you have multiple destinations available on GitHub, you will be asked where to fork the repository.
 Please select your preferred location for the repository.

 ![](../../assets/images/github_fork_where.png)